 The following lessons are examples of an instructional program.
-They should follow a complete discussion and demonstration of body mechanics between the supervisor and the student(s).
-See pages 11 and 12 for descriptions of basic trampoline skills.
+They should follow a complete discussion and demonstration of body mechanics between the supervision and the student(s).
+See also page 12.

 - 1. Mounting and dismounting (getting on and off)-Demonstration and practice of proper techniques. - 2.
 Fundamental bounce-Demonstration and practice. - 3.
 Braking (stopping the bounce)-Demonstration and practice.
 Braking on command. - 4.
 Hand and knee drop-Demonstration and practice, stressing four-point landing and alignment.